T-55AGM

-The T-55AGM is a medium tank, a Ukrainian modernization of the T-54/T-55 developed by the Kharkiv Morozov Machine Building Design Bureau.
-The T-55AGM rebuild package can also be applied to Chinese made Type 59s and the Soviet T-62.
-As these upgrades are developed for export only, the variants may differ greatly in accord with the customer.
+The T-55AGM is a Ukrainian modernization of the T-54/T-55 medium tank developed by the Kharkiv Morozov Machine Building Design Bureau (KMDB).
+Although the T-54/T-55 series are over 70 years old, a significant number of vehicles still remain in service worldwide, and after successfully working on the development of the T-80UD and T-84 tanks, KMDB turned its attention to the export market in the 2000s, and built a prototype called the T-55AGM featuring significant improvements in protection, mobility, and firepower.
+As of early 2011, the T-55AGM remained at the prototype stage although it has been shown outside of Ukraine.

 Description

 The tank is fitted with a 5TDFM, two-stroke liquid-cooled multi-fuel supercharged diesel engine with opposed pistons which develops 850 horsepower (hp) (634 kW), improved running gear.
 The driver has an automated movement control system with a steering handlebar control.

 The T-55AGM has built-in explosive reactive armour, countermeasures system, new fire suppression system with over-ride facilities at the commander's station, automatic loader which holds 18 rounds and anti-aircraft machine gun that can be aimed and fired from within the turret under a complete armour protection.
 The anti-aircraft machine gun is installed on the commander's cupola and can be fired at air or ground targets.

 Prospective buyers can choose between two main smoothbore gun armament options: 125 mm KBM1 or 120 mm KBM2.
 Both of them, with use of enhanced performance conventional ammunition, or a barrel-launched anti-tank guided missile (ATGM), can defeat modern tanks from a distance of 2–3 km and up to 5 km using an ATGM.
 The tank can carry at least 30 rounds.
 The 125 mm KBM1 smoothbore gun weighs 2.5 tonnes, has a barrel length of 6 m (48 calibers) and can fire armour-piercing fin-stabilized discarding sabot (APFSDS), high-explosive anti-tank (HEAT), and high explosive (HE) fragmentation (HE-FRAG) rounds, while the 120 mm KBM2 smoothbore gun weighs 2.63 tonnes, has a barrel length of 6 m (50 calibers) and can fire all types of ammunition that meet the requirements of NATO standards and Ukrainian-made ATGMs.
 Both guns have normal recoil length of 26–30 cm and maximum recoil length of 31 cm.
 The tank can be armed with either a KT-7.62 or the PKT-7.62 coaxial machine gun and can carry 3,000 rounds for it, and either a KT-12.7 or NSVT-12.7 heavy machine gun for AA protection and can carry 450 rounds for it.
 The approximate successful range is 2 km during day and 0.8 km during night.
-The AA HMG can be elevated between -5 to +70 degrees.
+The AA HMG can be elevated between -5 and +70 degrees.
 The remote control for anti-aircraft machine gun is stabilized in the vertical axis during automatic mode (by using the TKN-5 sight) and is using the PZU-7 sight for semi-automatic mode.